-The bi-directional digital interfaces (I2C, SPI, ZACwireTM) can be used for a simple PC-controlled one-shot calibration procedure, in order to program a set of calibration coefficients into an on-chip EEPROM.
+The bi-directional digital interfaces (IC, SPI, ZACwireTM) can be used for a simple PC-controlled calibration, in order to program a set of calibration coefficients into an on-chip EEPROM.
 Thus a specific sensor and a ZMD31050 are mated digitally: fast, precise and without the cost overhead associated with laser trimming, or mechanical potentiometer methods.

-- § Application kit available (SSOP16 samples, calibration PCB, calibration software, technical documentation) - § Support for industrial mass calibration available - § Quick circuit customization possible for large production volumes
+- Application kit available (SSOP16 samples, calibration PCB, calibration software, technical documentation) - Support for industrial mass calibration available - Quick circuit customization possible for large production volumes